HL7/US-Core/input/intro-notes/StructureDefinition-us-core-allergyintolerance-intro.md

 **Each AllergyIntolerance must have:**

-1.  a status of the allergy*
+1.  a clinical status of the allergy (e.g., active or resolved)*
 1.  a code which tells you what the patient is allergic to
 1.  a patient

-*The clinicalStatus element has the following constraints: SHALL be present if verification status is not entered-in-error and SHALL NOT be present if verification Status is entered-in-error.
+\*This element has the following constraints: **SHALL** be present if verification status is not "entered-in-error" and **SHALL NOT** be present if verification Status is "entered-in-error".

 **Each AllergyIntolerance must support:**